 The Grove at Primrose Hill – Specialist Autism Resource Provision

-Primrose Hill School have recently been commissioned by Camden to open an Autism Resourced Provision at our school, in keeping with our inclusive ethos and expertise.
-‘The Grove’ will support a couple of children per year group (chosen by Camden on the basis of their needs) for whom a mainstream class would not yet be manageable.
+Primrose Hill School opened an Autism Resourced Provision at our school, in keeping with our inclusive ethos and expertise.
+‘The Grove’ supports a couple of children per year group (chosen by Camden on the basis of their needs) for whom a mainstream class would not yet be manageable.
 Our aim is to provide a high level of support and individualised provision in order to enable these children to be integrated and included within the whole school at their own pace.
 For more information, please see the relevant section in the school’s Local Offer or liaise with Camden’s SEN team directly.

 Our parents have also shared their positive experiences of our SEND provision